baalexander/node-portscanner/README.md

 ### To Test

 Bleh.
-I am a fan of testing, but currently looking into an easier way to test HTTP connections.
+I am a fan of testing, but currently looking into an easier way to test several HTTP connections.
 If any ideas, please message me.

 ## The Future